MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso.md

 * Saves customer organizations money by removing the need for security keys.
 * Advances Zero Trust objectives using integration with the Secure Enclave.

 To enable it, an administrator needs to configure PSSO through Microsoft Intune or other supported MDM.
-Depending on the setup, the end-user can setup their device with PSSO via secure enclave, smart card or password based authentication method.
+Depending on the set up, the end-user can setup their device with PSSO via secure enclave, smart card or password based authentication method.

 ## Requirements

-To deploy Platform SSO for macOS, you'll need the meet following minimum requirements.
+To deploy Platform SSO for macOS, you need the meet following minimum requirements.

 * macOS 13 Ventura or newer (macOS 14 Sonoma for smart card authentication).
 * [Microsoft Authenticator](https://support.microsoft.com/en-us/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc)